-Hundreds of thousands of twaite shad used to migrate up the River Severn every spring but weirs built in the 1840’s blocked this annual migration.
-Our surveys in 2017 demonstrated a small residual population of twaite shad in the River Severn reaching only as far as Worcester.
+Hundreds of thousands of twaite shad used to migrate up the River Severn every spring.
+Shad migrate from the sea into freshwater in late April and May, to spawn upstream.
+However, weirs built in the 1840s blocked this annual migration, and the population of shad dramatically reduced.
+Our surveys in 2017 showed a small residual population of twaite shad in the River Severn, reaching only as far as Worcester.

 Weirs represent a physical barrier in the river to shad.
 Shad do not have the ability to leap over obstacles in the river, unlike salmon which have evolved this as an adaptation to pass the boulders and waterfalls in the highest reaches of rivers where salmon spawn.
-Although the shad are able to get over a notch in the small weir at Upper Lode in Tewkesbury, especially during high tides, more substantial weirs further upstream present insurmountable obstacles to the shad.
+Although the shad are able to get over a notch in the small weir at Upper Lode in Tewkesbury, especially during high tides, more substantial weirs further upstream presented insurmountable obstacles to the shad.

-Fishpasses are man-made structures in the river, designed to facilitate fish and other river wildlife to move up and downstream.
+Fish passes are man-made structures in the river, designed to facilitate fish and other river wildlife to move up and downstream.
 Many fish passes are built in the form of a series of ascending pools along the bank past a large obstacle.
 This breaks one big, often insurmountable barrier into a set of smaller steps that the fish can swim between.

 Additionally, being physically constrained to the lower reaches of the River Severn, currently forces two separate species– both allis shad and twaite shad – into unnaturally close proximity.
 Allowing them to reach their natural spawning grounds, may allow these 2 species to exploit their own niches better and reduce the current high levels of hybridisation that appear on the River Severn.

-A river connectivity project of this scale will significantly benefit other wildlife.
+A river connectivity project of this scale will considerably benefit other wildlife.
 Allowing species such as the shad to recolonise upper reaches of the River Severn will have a broader impact to revitalize the river ecosystem and increase biodiversity.

-For example, when shad and other fish species can freely navigate the river beyond Worcester, their eggs will provide energy and nutrients for healthier insect populations, which then provide more food for animals further up the food chain.
+For example, now that shad and other fish species can freely navigate the river beyond Worcester, their eggs will provide energy and nutrients for healthier insect populations, which then provide more food for animals further up the food chain.
 More shad fry (the small, juvenile fish after they’ve hatches from their eggs) will provide food for other fish, bird and mammal species.
 And so there is a wider positive effect that cascades throughout the food web for all the wildlife living in and by the river.

 A range of different fish passage solutions have been designed to fit the specific conditions at each barrier in the river.

-This is the first major barrier that Shad meet on the River Severn which stops them getting any further up the river.
-At Diglis, we are constructing a deep vertical slot fish pass.
+This is the first major barrier that shad meet on the River Severn which stops them getting any further up the river.
+At Diglis, we have constructed a deep vertical slot fish pass.
 This is a deep corridor constructed along the bank of the river alongside the weir.
 It is broken up into a series of ascending chambers into which the water flows through narrow slots.
 Fish can swim upstream through these stepped chambers without having to leap over any obstacles.
 Shad can rest for a little bit in each where an area of calmer water forms in each pool.
 Vertical-slot fish passages are designed to cope with a seasonal fluctuation in water levels on each side of the barrier.